The Bulls of Durham

 From the physical mobility aspect, there are environmental and productivity benefits in providing transportation solutions and enhanced labor market accessibility.

-Also of significant importance, social mobility represents an equitable opportunity for current and future generations.
+Also of significant importance, social mobility represents equitable opportunity for current and future generations.
 In order for Durham to retain its identity and culture during times of change, it is imperative the community is provided the necessary education and training to take advantage of the growing number of employment opportunities.

-That Durham thrives because it is built on the pillars of diversity, collaboration, inclusivity, and innovation.
+That Durham thrives because it is built on the pillars of diversity, collaboration, inclusivity and innovation.
 It is those four guiding principles that created Durham, that has led to Durham’s renaissance and that will ultimately guide Durham into the future.

 Which bull in the city is your favorite?

 I’ve always been partial to the bull that sort of peers down at passersby from the bridge at Chapel Hill Road along the abandoned Belt Line rail in Downtown Durham.
-There is a sturdiness to his stance and he appears to be shepherding pedestrians, bicycles, and automobiles as they head through the underpass.
+There is a sturdiness to his stance and he appears to be shepherding pedestrians, bicycles and automobiles as they head through the underpass.
 We always seem to lock eyes each night on my way home from work, it’s reassuring.